elastic/apm-nodejs-http-client/README.md

 The `finish` event is emitted after the `client.end()` method has been called, and all data has been flushed to the underlying system.

+### `client.sent`

+An integer indicating the number of events (spans, transactions, or errors) sent by the client.
+An event is considered sent when the HTTP request used to transmit it have ended.

 ### `client.sendSpan(span[, callback])`

 Send a span to the APM Server.